silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/19_GraphQL/01_getting_started/01_activating_the_server.md

 GraphQL is used through a single route, typically `/graphql`.
 You need to define *types* and *queries* to expose your data via this endpoint.
-While this recommended route is left open for you to configure on your own, the modules contained in the [CMS recipe](https://github.com/silverstripe/recipe-cms), (e.g. `asset-admin`) run off a separate GraphQL server with its own endpoint (`admin/graphql`) with its own permissions and schema.
+While this recommended route is left open for you to configure on your own, the modules contained in the [CMS recipe](https://github.com/silverstripe/recipe-cms), (e.g. `silverstripe/asset-admin`) run off a separate GraphQL server with its own endpoint (`admin/graphql`) with its own permissions and schema.

-These separate endpoints have their own identifiers. `default` refers to the GraphQL server in the user space (e.g. `/graphql`) while `admin` refers to the GraphQL server used by CMS modules (`admin/graphql`).
-You can also [set up a new schema](#setting-up-a-custom-graphql-server) if you wish.
+These separate endpoints have their own identifiers. `default` refers to the GraphQL server in the user space (e.g. `/graphql`) - i.e. your custom schema, while `admin` refers to the GraphQL server used by CMS modules (`admin/graphql`).
+You can also [set up a new schema server](#setting-up-a-custom-graphql-server) if you wish.

+[info]
+The word "server" here refers to a route with its own isolated GraphQL schema.
+It does not refer to a web server.
+[/info]

-By default, this module does not route any GraphQL servers.
-To activate the default, public-facing GraphQL server that ships with the module, just add a rule to `Director`.
+By default, `silverstripe/graphql` does not route any GraphQL servers.
+To activate the default, public-facing GraphQL server that ships with the module, just add a rule to [`Director`](api:SilverStripe\Control\Director).

 ```yaml
 SilverStripe\Control\Director: